Meet Our Instructors

 Marie Moïse holds a B.A. in History from the University of Milan, an M.A. in Gender Studies from the University of Paris 7, and a Ph.D. in Political Philosophy from the University of Padua and Toulouse 2, with a dissertation entitled, Not yet a woman, no longer completely a man.
 An afrofeminist reading of political subjectivation in Frantz Fanon.
 Her research focuses on the intersectionality of gender, race, class and political subjectivation.
-She is a board member of the antiracist association Razzismo Brutta Storia.
+Currently she is a research collaborator at the University of Innsbruck within the project Research as Vocality.
+Tracing the African Presence in Naples.
 She has co-authored several collections of feminist and afrofeminist essays and short stories such as: Introduzione ai femminismi (Derive Approdi, Roma 2019), Féminismes dans le monde.
 23 récits d’une révolution planétaire (Textuel, Paris 2020), and Future.
 Il domani narrato dalle voci di oggi (Effequ, Firenze 2019).
-She also co-translated into Italian, for Edizioni Alegre, Blues Legacies and Black Feminism (2022) and Women, Race and Class by Angela Davis (2018) and In the Name of Women's Rights.
-The Rise of Femonationalism by Sara R. Farris (2019).
+She also translated into Italian, Contesting Race and Citizenship.
+Youth Politics in the Black Mediterranean by Camilla Hawthorne (Astarte Edizioni 2023), Where We Stand.
+Class Matters by bell hooks (Tamu Edizioni 2022), and Women, Race and Class by Angela Davis (Edizioni Alegre 2018).